Jason Ratcliff: 2005–present: Joe Gibbs Racing

 On September 24, 2019, after two successful Xfinity Series seasons, Ratcliff and driver Christopher Bell were announced to move to the Leavine Family Racing No. 95 Toyota for the 2020 Cup season.
 LFR closed down at the end of the 2020 season, so in 2021, Ratcliff returned to his former job as crew chief of the No. 20 Xfinity Series team for JGR, now driven by Harrison Burton.

+On October 27, 2023, Ratcliff announced in an interview on SiriusXM NASCAR Radio that he would be retiring as a crew chief after the 2023 season.
+He crew chiefed the No. 19 car for Joe Gibbs Racing in 2023.
+He spent the majority of his 24-year career in NASCAR with JGR crew chiefing in the Cup and Xfinity Series and became the winningest crew chief in Xfinity Series history.
+He also crew chiefed for Brewco Motorsports in the Xfinity Series early in his career.
+Seth Chavka replaced him for the 2024 season on the 19 car.

+On December 2, 2024, Ratcliff was announced to be returning to the 54 car, driven by Taylor Gray, for the 2025 season.

 Personal life

 Ratcliff moved six times throughout his childhood, starting in Sumter, South Carolina, where he was born, and ending in Westlake, Louisiana, where he graduated from Westlake High School and began his racing career working on mini Sprint Cars.
 After high school, he moved again to Texas, where he continued to work on mini Sprint Cars for the next nine years before his first job in NASCAR in 1995.
 The first two NASCAR teams he worked for were based in Tennessee, so he moved there from Texas.
 Ratcliff currently lives in Huntersville, North Carolina (in the Charlotte metropolitan area where most NASCAR teams are based) with his wife, Christi, and two children, Cade and Dakota.